 As well as responding to current concerns and events, we’d like something that endures, cutting-edge ideas and approaches that will fortify and inspire.
 This is a democratising impulse, a move against the ivory tower of privileged knowledge and expertise.
 It’s part of a conversation.
 We are looking for clarity without jargon, careful thinking that takes risks, runs off with ideas but doesn’t compromise on rigour.
 We want to think deeply about the big problems that face us in everyday life, nationally and globally.
 In return we will offer you a lively new readership for your work and a fast turnaround.
 We are looking for submissions of up to 2,000 words.
 Send in a short abstract, 200 words or less to Yasmin.Gunaratnam@mediadiversityuk.com

-Go here to read our other academic articles.
+Go here to read articles in our academic space.

 The recent exchanges here and @Writers of Colour show the continuing emotional charge of race semiotics.
 And that’s not to forget the generous doses of hurt innocence from those called out about their use of language.
 “What’s wrong with that?” the baffled MEP Godfrey Bloom asked when it was pointed out that his comments about British Foreign Aid going to ‘bongo bongo land’ might be racist.